Adolescent Social Studies

 • A bachelor’s degree from an accredited institution with a GPA of at least 3.0

-• A major of at least 30 credits in one of the areas of social studies (history, political science, geography, or economics) with a GPA of 3.0, including at least 12 credits in history, 3 credits in geography, 3 credits in political science, and 3 credits in economics.
-The coursework in history must include at least one course in each of the following areas: U.S. history, European history, and world or non-Western history.
+• A minimum of 18 credits in social studies (history, political science, geography, or economics) with a GPA of 3.0, including at least 12 credits in history, 3 credits in political science, and 3 credits in economics.

 • Applicants should upload history course syllabi or descriptions to their application.